 A century after his death in 1865 in Curtissville, outside of Stockbridge, Massachusetts, Phillips was given his first one-man exhibition, followed by a major comprehensive show three years later.
 Today he is recognized as the most prolific and one of the most important naive portraitists in nineteenth-century America.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Holdridge, Barbara C., and Lawrence B. Holdridge.
 "Ammi Phillips."
 Art in America 48 (Summer 1960): 98-103.